 In just over a decade, Joanne has made her mark on her community and hospitality industry.

-Currently serving as Director of Sales for California Parks Company, she oversees sales development for all 20+ parks, from California and Oregon to Arizona and Utah, sharing her passion for nature by getting clients offline and outdoors.
-Joanne joined the company in 2016, bringing more than 13 years of experience in event planning and sales in the hospitality industry, advancing to a Director of Marketing position at just 23.
+Currently serving as Associate Vice President of Sales and Employee Engagement for Basecamp Hospitality, she oversees sales development for all 20+ parks, from California and Oregon to Arizona, Utah, and Wyoming; sharing her passion for nature by getting clients offline and outdoors.
+Joanne joined the company in 2016, bringing more than 13 years of experience in event planning and sales in the hospitality industry, advancing to a Director of Marketing position at just 23 and then to Associate Vice President of Sales and Employee Engagement.
 Her work in the industry ranged from project management at Hotel Whitcomb to catering, event sales and marketing communications experience at The Fairmont, Kuleto’s and Villa Florence.

 Her “all in” attitude, vision and commitment to her industry and community have earned her public recognition throughout the years.
 She fostered close partnerships with the City of San Francisco and community agencies to beautify and improve Market Street, receiving awards from the Hotel Council and Mayor’s Office.
 She has also won leadership awards from her previous hotels, encouraging diversity and mentoring young professionals to pursue their goals.

 Joanne holds a Bachelor of Arts degree in Organizational Communications from De La Salle University in Manila, where she grew up.
 She also holds an Executive Certificate in Women’s Leadership from Yale School of Management.
 When she’s not raising money for underprivileged children back in the Philippines, she spends time hiking with her family in her current hometown of Livermore, as well as reading, winetasting and gardening.

 Fun Facts about Joanne